ole-vi/sd-burner/README.md

 # SD Card Burner

 ## Introduction
-SD card image burning utility is written in bash to support QA operation of treehouses.
+SD card image burning utility is written in bash to support QA operation of **treehouses** .

 ## Features
  - Burn and \*.img.gz image to and sd card or usb.